-This rather old practice in the software industry is the same with mobile application development.
+This rather old practice in the software industry is the same as mobile application development.
 The quicker you can ensure your additions and regressions to builds work properly, the more quickly you can move forward.
 On the other hand, if you face problems or found any issues, all attention to fixing those bugs can be drawn there right away.
 Fixing a bug today costs much less than fixing the very same bug tomorrow.

-2. Build automation, instant execution and testing
+2. Build automation, instant execution, and testing

 Build Automation refers to the ability to either automatically trigger or build a clean version of your application.
 As many mobile application developers take this further and allow their systems to be build from source code just committed to version control.
 This typically shortens the build time significantly but also makes the application ready for execution and testing instantly.
 This is one of the greatest benefits that continuous integration can bring to you.

 3. All types of testing enabled